Susie Amundson, PhD, OTR, FAOTA

 My expertise and extensive training in emotional resilience, relational norms, organizational behavior, self-compassion, yoga, and meditation set an atypical stage for most of my clients in Alaska and beyond.

-Although I am empathic and kind, I also ask direct and annoying questions and hold my clients accountable (with humanity).
-Because I believe if we don’t show up for the ‘what is’ of a situation and our own discomfort, we will never get to clarity, creativity, and winning solutions and results.
+Although I am empathic and kind, I also ask direct and annoying questions and hold my clients accountable.
+So if you don’t like that . . .
+I believe if we don’t show up for the ‘what is’ of a situation and our own discomfort, we will never get to clarity, creativity, our human wholeness, and positive change.
 And that goes for teams, individuals, and organizations.

 As a natural teacher, I love to learn and share my learning.
 My inherent gift that I bring to Wise at Work and my clients is translating concepts and complexities into everyday applications and tools.
 This has manifested in developing and delivering over 100 trainings, creating and publishing tools, and bringing a warm-hearted, pragmatic, and big picture approach to any challenge.